qubes.vm.dispvm – Disposable VM

 is_preload

-Returns True if qube is a preloaded disposable.
+Check if qube is a preloaded disposable.

 template

-AppVM, on which this DispVM is based.
+AppVM, on which this disposable is based.